urin/moove/README.md

 - Given paths have to be convertible to UTF-8.
 - Collisions are detected *as much as possible*, but *not perfectly*.
   Does not verify all paths such as hard links and symbolic links.
-- Operations are validated case-insensitively whatever the platform is.
+- Operations are validated case-sensitively whatever the platform is.

 ## Usage 🚀